 Contract Details: One Year, $12 Million

 Hoping to improve their pass rush, the Titans have agreed to terms on a one-year, $12 million contract with former Falcons edge rusher Vic Beasley.
 After posting 65 pressures in 2016, the future appeared to be bright for the 27-year-old Beasley.
 However, in the three seasons since then, he hasn’t once even eclipsed 40 pressures, and continues to be overvalued because of his 16 sacks in that peak season.
 I don’t see him as an upgrade at all for the Titans, and although it’s just a one-year deal, $12 million is way too much for a severe bounce-back candidate.
-Simply put, this is just a waste money.
+Simply put, this is just a waste of money.

 Colts Sign QB Phillip Rivers